sergiocollado/potpourri/aws_notes.md

 Just have in mind, that data trasnsfer inside your region is **FREE!!!**

+## Encryption S3

+- Encryption in transit, with is achieved with SSL/TLS
+- SSE-S3: Encription at rest (server side), achieved with s3 managed keys- SSE- S3 (SSE: server side encryption) Aws manages the encryption keys.
+- SSE-KMS: AWS key manage service: AWS and client manage keys together: SSE-KMS
+- SSE-C: Server Side encryption with customer provided keys: SSE-C
+- Client side encryption. the client encrypts the file previously to its upload.

+ ## S3 WORM (write once read many)

+A **service Object lock**, is used to store objecto wit WORM and it can prevent objects to be deleted or modified by an ammount of time or indefinetly.
+This can help to meet regulatory requirements, or protection agaist deletion.

+there are modes

+- governance mode: it allows some special permissions to alter retention's object, or delete the object if necesary
+- complient mode: a proctected object version can't be alterede, overwritten or deleted by any user, during the retention period.

+lock objects can be individual objectso or applied across a whole bucket.

 ### AWS free usage tier
 As part of the AWS Free Usage Tier, you can get started with Amazon S3 for free.
 Upon sign-up, new AWS customers receive 5 GB of Amazon S3 standard storage, 20,000 Get Requests, 2,000 Put Requests, and 15GB of data transfer out each month for one year.

 ## AMAZON ELASTIC CLOUD COMPUTING aka: EC2